10 Easy Ways to Speed Up Your Internet Connection

 Even if there’s only one ISP in your town, it probably has multiple plans.
 If you don’t like your speed, your provider might offer a higher speed plan that would better serve you.
 Yeah, we know it’s no fun to pay more money every month, but if your internet is driving you crazy and there’s no better provider in sight, it might be the best option you have.

 Call your provider and ask about alternative plans, or do some research online to find out what other users are paying for similar plans.
 You might also be able to find deals online the company won’t tell you about over the phone.

 Sometimes your internet provider is the biggest problem.
 We admit this tip isn’t necessarily easy or simple, but it is practical and might even be cheaper for you in the long run.
 If your internet provider is going to give you a slow connection no matter how many other tips you try, consider a swap.

 Most areas have only a couple Internet Service Providers (ISPs) available, so it should be a pretty quick check to see if the other provider that serves your area has better prices for faster speeds.
-You can skim this roundup of best ISPs to figure out if an alternative provider might give you a better deal.
+You can skim this roundup of best ISPs and check this month’s internet deals to figure out if an alternative provider might give you a better price.